Interstate 66: Dunn Loring to Theodore Roosevelt Bridge

 The section of I-66 in Virginia east of the Capital Beltway is named the Custis Memorial Parkway, a toll road with variable tolls during peak hours.
-The road narrows to four lanes as it heads through affluent areas of Arlington.
+The road narrows to four lanes as it heads through Arlington County.
 The parkway meets SR 7 (Leesburg Pike) at a full interchange.
 SR 267 (Dulles Toll Road) meets the parkway with an eastbound entrance and westbound exit.
-Continuing through neighborhoods, the route yet again meets US 29 at an incomplete interchange and continues east into Arlington, meeting SR 120 (Glebe Road) and continuing to Arlington County.
+Continuing through neighborhoods, the route yet again meets US 29 at an incomplete interchange and continues east into Arlington County, meeting SR 120 (Glebe Road) and continuing to Arlington County.
 It meets Spout Run Parkway and enters Rosslyn.
 The freeway turns southeast and runs in between US 29 as it approaches the Theodore Roosevelt Bridge, reaching another eastbound entrance and westbound exit as US 29 continues north on the Key Bridge.
 It then has a complex interchange with George Washington Parkway and SR 110 (Richmond Highway), providing access to Alexandria and the Pentagon, respectively.
 US 50 (Arlington Boulevard) merges onto the highway with a westbound exit and eastbound entrance and the two traverse the bridge.

 The "Custis Memorial Parkway" name commemorates the Custis family, several of whose members (including Martha Dandridge Custis Washington, George Washington Parke Custis, Eleanor "Nelly" Parke Custis Lewis and Mary Anna Randolph Custis Lee) played prominent roles in Northern Virginia's history.
-Because of its terminus in the Shenandoah Valley, some early planning documents refer to I-66 as the "Shenandoah Freeway", although the name did not enter common use.
+Because of its terminus in the Shenandoah Valley, some early planning documents refer to I-66 as the "Shenandoah Freeway," although the name did not enter common use.

 Between the Capital Beltway and the Theodore Roosevelt Bridge, the eastbound (inbound) roadway is a high-occupancy toll (HOT) road from 5:30 to 9:30 am, and the westbound (outbound) roadway is an HOT road from 3:00 to 7:00 pm.
+(Westbound tolling begins after exit 73 to US 29, in order to allow traffic crossing the bridge an opportunity to transfer to free roads.)
 E-ZPass is required for all vehicles except motorcycles, including Dulles Airport users.
 I-66 is free during those times for HOV-3+ drivers with an E-ZPass Flex and for motorcycles.
-Other drivers must pay a toll that can be almost $50 at peak times.
+Other drivers must pay a variable toll depending on traffic levels.
 Outside of these hours, I-66 is free for all drivers to use.

-District of Columbia
+Washington, D.C.

 In Washington, D.C., the route quickly turns north, separating from US 50.
-The highway interchanges with the E Street Expressway spur before passing beneath Virginia Avenue in a short tunnel.
+The highway interchanges with the E Street Expressway spur before passing beneath Virginia and New Hampshire Avenues in a short tunnel, also running on the east side of the Watergate complex.
 After an indirect interchange with the Rock Creek and Potomac Parkway (via 27th Street), the highway terminates at a pair of ramps leading to the Whitehurst Freeway (US 29) and L Street.
-The portion of Interstate 66 within Washington, DC, is known as the Potomac River Freeway.
+The portion of Interstate 66 within Washington, D.C., is known as the Potomac River Freeway.